HirukaRanasinghe/sample-movie-app/README.md

 31/05/2021
 + Fixed some UI bugs in the movie details page.
 + Removed Advanced search as another page and added it to show when a user presses filter icon in the landing page.

+01/05/2021
++ Removed the Advanced search implementation and make it as pop up.
++ BUG: It sends infinite API calls when a user changes page using paginator.

+02/05/2021
++ configured ngRx store to save SearchData object when a user search.
++ Fixed Infinite API call bug.
++ Fixed alignment issue in search results page.
++ Removed navigate to 'search-page/:searchTerm' when using quick search and using ParamMap to send API call when refresh.
+(Prefer 19/05/2021)
++ Currently adding preloader.